jthingelstad/thingles.github.io/_posts/2018/2018-02-25-book-why-buddhism-is-true.md

 categories: []
 image: ''
 ---
-I recently finished reading Why Buddhism is True: The Science and Philosophy of Meditation and Enlightenment by Robert Wright and enjoyed it very much.
+I recently finished reading [Why Buddhism is True: The Science and Philosophy of Meditation and Enlightenment](https://www.amazon.com/gp/product/1439195455/ref=as_li_tl?ie=UTF8&tag=thingelstad01-20) by Robert Wright and enjoyed it very much.

+I appreciated how Wright connected ancient Buddhist concepts to modern psychology.
+His deconstruction of complex topics like essence and nothingness are well done and allow Western readers to connect to them easier.
+I would highly recommend this book if you are curious about meditation and the overall approach to mindfulness.

+I’m trying something new, and sharing my highlighted passages from the book.
+I read this on the Kindle app and it’s easy to highlight things.

 ### 1. Taking the Red Pill